ManuelMeraz-Home/Desktop/README.md

 9. `ctrl+p` uses [ag](https://github.com/ggreer/the_silver_searcher) and [fzf](https://github.com/junegunn/fzf) to search for files, select one, then open it in vim.
 10. `ctrl+r` uses [ag](https://github.com/ggreer/the_silver_searcher) and [fzf](https://github.com/junegunn/fzf) to reverse research for previously entered commands

+#### `.scripts/project`

+This bash script works in conjunction with `.profile`.
+There are a few environment varibles set by this that are useful, mainly for C/C++ projects.

+1. `WORKSPACE`: Path to a directory where projects are stored (default: `$HOME/projects/`)

+2. `PROJECT`: The path 'current' project that you're working on (default:None)

+    The `PROJECT` environment variable is set by using the `project` command, which is callable from anywhere.
+You pass an argument that is the same name as the directory of the project in the `projects` directory.

+    Example:

+    `project my_project`

+    `WORKSPACE` is now `$HOME/projects/my_project/`

+3. `PROJECT_INCLUDE_DIRS`: This environment variable is set alongside `PROJECT` and is an environment variable with all the include directories (directories that contain header files) in the project directory.
+This variable contains `-isystem` previous to each include directory and can be passed directly as a flag to any C/C++ compiler.
+I typically use it for `YouCompleteMe` with vim.